CodyTolene/Unicorn-Pi/README.md

   <img align="center" src=".github/images/unicorn-pi.png" />
   <h2 align="center">Unicorn-Pi</h2>
   <p align="center">
-    A simple guide to setting up a Raspberry Pi Pico with the Pimoroni Unicorn Pack, including the best LED effects and animations!
+    A software suite of the best LED effects and animations for the Raspberry Pi Pico with the Pimoroni Unicorn Pack.
+The scripts are written in Python and are designed to be easy to use, modify, and test individually.
   </p>
 </div>